Rehab Success Rates

 What Does Treatment Success Require?

 Researchers have looked at people who have been sober for 15-25 years after getting treatment, and they found something interesting.
 These people had changed in many ways.
-They had new daily routines, new friends, different ways of dealing with problems, and new self-care habits.
-These studies suggest that being successful in treatment means helping someone become a different person who views sobriety as a positive thing, not a difficult challenge.

 Perception of Sobriety and Addiction: